winterdharma/DharmaPearls/01_agama/dirgha/DA_7.md

 73\.
 “The villagers then said, ‘It wasn’t a power of the conch that made that beautiful sound before.
 It was his hand, mouth, and breath blowing through it.
 Then, it makes that sound!’
 {:#p73}

 74\.
 “People are likewise.
 When they are alive, conscious, and breathing, then they can turn, look, and speak.
-Without life, without consciousness, and without breathing, they don’t turn, look, or speak.”
+Without life, without awareness, and without breathing, they don’t turn, look, or speak.”
 {:#p74}

 75\.
 He also said to the priest, “Now, it would be right for you to abandon this pernicious view.
 Don’t increase your own suffering for a long time.”